freyhill/freyhill/README.md

 - 👋 Hi, I’m @freyhill
 - 👀 I’m interested in front-end development
-- 🌱 I’m currently learning nothing but how to write code elegant
+- 🌱 Making code elegant is a habit

 <!---
 freyhill/freyhill is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.